Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 We compare the expansion of $u$ in Theorem \ref{thm:t1intro} with that of the solution to the wave equation on the Neumann half cylinder given by (\ref{eq:sepvarh}-\ref{e:pj0qj0h}).
 From the expression for $u_{thr}$ in (\ref{eq:uthr1}), if $\sigma_j=0$, then $\langle \gef_j(0), f_2\rangle $ corresponds to $2 \int_0^\infty f_{2,j}(r)dr$ from (\ref{e:u0asyh}) and (\ref{eq:sepvarh}).
 If $\sigma_j>0$, then $\gef_j (\sigma_j) \langle f_1, \gef_j(\sigma_j)\rangle $ corresponds to $ 2\sqrt{\frac{2\pi}{\sigma_j}}p_{j,0,N}(r) \phi_j$ from (\ref{e:ujasyh}).
 In contrast, for the Dirichlet half-cylinder there are no embedded resonances.
 Hence, for the Dirichlet half-cylinder $\gef_j(\sigma_j)=0$ for each $j.$

 Theorem \ref{thm:wavedecay} is a more general version of Theorem \ref{thm:t1intro}.
 In Theorem \ref{thm:wavedecay} we can allow any manifold with infinite cylindrical ends for which we have a polynomial bound on the cut-off resolvent of the Laplacian at high energies.
 That this condition holds for the manifolds in Sections \ref{ex:non1} and \ref{ex:3fun1} is shown in \cite{ch-da}, where such estimates are shown for the resolvent of $-\Delta+V$, for a large class of potentials $V$.
+Theorems 1 and 2 of \cite{ch-da3} give the needed resolvent estimates for the Dirichlet Laplacian for the domains of Section \ref{ss:waveguides}.

-In fact, our wave expansion, Theorem \ref{thm:wavedecay}, holds for more general compactly supported perturbations of the Laplacian on a manifold with infinite cylindrical ends, see Section \ref{ss:blackbox}.
-Our techniques also would work to generalize this further, for example, to solutions to the wave equation on a planar waveguide with appropriate boundary conditions, assuming that the condition of the polynomial bound on the cut-off resolvent were satisfied, see the statement of Theorem \ref{thm:wavedecay}.
-In the interest of clarity we do not pursue this here.
+In fact, our wave expansion, Theorem \ref{thm:wavedecay}, holds for more general compactly supported perturbations of the Laplacian on a manifold or domain with infinite cylindrical ends, as long as appropriate high-energy resolvent bounds hold.
+In Section \ref{ss:blackbox} we adapt the Euclidean black box formalism of \cite{sj-zw} to the cylindrical end setting.
+This allows us to treat in a unified way problems with and without a boundary extending to infinity.
+This formalism also allows us to handle the Klein-Gordon equation in addition to the wave equation.
+In Section \ref{ss:blackbox} we give a self-contained presentation of some properties of the resolvent, generalized eigenfunctions, and spectral measure in this very general setting.
+This extends some results known for manifolds with infinite cylindrical ends.